The Gunny Sack

 low carb banana bread in pan on cooling rack

-Not only is this banana bread recipe low carb, but it is also low in sugar (only the natural sugar from the bananas) and is gluten-free!
+Not only is this banana bread recipe low carb, but it is also low in sugar (only the natural sugar from the bananas)!

 dry ingredients in a small bowl